UCSDTESC/react-native-starterpack/README.md

 <b>Note</b>: Before running the demo application, make sure to run the command `npm install` from the app directory.

-## Tutorial for a demo application
+## Tutorial for the demo application
 ### Hello World!

 1. Open the App.js file inside the my-app folder using a code editor of your choice.
 You should see the following code: